 - 1. Perform any final verifications on your sample. - 2.
-Click the 'Wafer Full Cut' button (red wafer icon near the top right of the screen) the saw will start cutting.
+Click the 'Run' button (near the top right corner of the screen) the saw will start cutting.

-FINAL VERIFICATION TIP: Clicking the 'Wafer Full Cut' button during a cut will cause the saw to finish the current cut and then bring the camera back over it once it's completed.
+FINAL VERIFICATION TIP: Clicking the 'Stop' button (same place as 'Run') during a cut will cause the saw to finish the current cut and then bring the camera back over it once it's completed.
 You can do this as many times as you see fit and is a good way of doing one last verification that the saw is cutting in the right position.
 This is not necessary and you should be fine as long as you previously verified your cuts after defining the cut position and you completed your manual yoffset alignment.
-Click the 'Wafer Full Cut' button to resume.
+Click the 'Run' button to resume.